Tench Ringgold: Ringgold-Carroll House

-In 1825 he built a house in the capital; it is now known as the Ringgold-Carroll House, referring also to a later resident.
-The house has been designated as an historic property and is listed on the National Register of Historic Places.
+In 1825, Ringgold built a grand house in the capital; now known as the Ringgold-Carroll House.
+Here, Ringgold would entertain Washington luminaries and build political connections.
 Boarders in the house during Ringgold's residency included Supreme Court Justices John Marshall and Joseph Story, both of whom considered Ringgold a friend.
+Today, the house has been designated as an historic property and is listed on the National Register of Historic Places.